Reactions to the 1989 Tiananmen Square protests and massacre: Reaction of Chinese in North America, Hong Kong and Taiwan

-The Chinese Communist Party and the aftermath of the incident
+The Chinese Communist Party and the aftermath of the massacre

 The CCP, under the leadership of Premier Li Peng and Party General Secretary Jiang Zemin, sought to minimize the impact of the Tiananmen Square Massacre on China's international image.
 They gave multiple "reassuring public speeches" in an attempt to avoid the loss of Most Favoured Nation trade status with the United States as well as to alter the opinion of overseas Chinese.
 Beijing offered inducements to the overseas Chinese intellectuals that lead the overseas pro-democratic movements, attempting to regain their loyalty.
-Many overseas Chinese, however, view the 4 June Incident as yet another example of communist repression in a long string of similar incidents.
+Many overseas Chinese, however, view the 1989 Tiananmen Square protests and massacre as yet another example of communist repression in a long string of similar incidents.

 Hong Kong

 Following the crackdown, rallies supporting Tiananmen Square protesters erupted throughout the world.
 In the days following the initial crackdown, 200,000 people in Hong Kong formed a massive rally, one of the largest in Hong Kong's history, to mourn the dead and protest the Chinese government's brutality.
 This protest was also tinged with fear, however, as the spectre of reunification with China hung over their heads.
 Reunification, even under the "one country, two systems" doctrine sent hundreds of thousands of Hong Kongers scrambling for a chance to immigrate to another country.
 In the end "thousands of people ... disillusioned and worried about their future, moved overseas".
 But many Hong Kong denizens continued to protest the crackdown in the PRC, calling for unity with the Chinese people in fighting for democracy.

 Following the massacre, Hong Kong's largest ever protest erupted as people protested in support of the student movement.
 This protest was organized by the newly created Hong Kong Alliance in Support of Patriotic Democratic Movements in China.
 Over 1.5 million joined the march.
 Hong Kong's protest was the largest protest against the crackdown outside Beijing.